Continuous-wave all-optical single-photon transistor based on a Rydberg-atom ensemble

-Originally proposed for an atom coupled to a surface plasmon mode in a nanowire \cite{Chang2007}, the realization of a SPT requires a system with a large nonlinearity strongly coupled to individual photons.
-One promising candidate is a cloud of Rydberg atoms, which are strongly nonlinear due to their large van der Waals interaction \cite{Saffman2010}.
-Rydberg atoms have facilitated rapid progress in quantum optics and computing \cite{Browaeys2020,Adams2020,Henriet2020}, allowing for the realization of strong photon-photon interactions \cite{Firstenberg2013,Gorshkov2011} and applications like Wigner crystallization \cite{Otterbach2013}, quantum gates \cite{Das2016,Higgins2017,Levine2019,McDonnell2022,Bluvstein2022}, quantum simulation \cite{Labuhn2016,Bernien2017,Sbroscia2020,Ebadi2021,Semeghini2021,Daley2022}, and quantum optimization \cite{LeoZ2020,Weggemans2022,Ebadi2022b}.
-Several Rydberg-based coherent switches have been realized, promising optical control at the quantum level \cite{Tiarks2014,Gorniaczyk2014,Baur2014,Gorniaczyk2016}.
-While similar SPTs have been demonstrated in other optical systems \cite{Chen2013,Tiecke2014,Sun2018,Aghamalyan2019}, they do not operate in the continuous wave (CW) regime required for applications.
-A CW SPT has been proposed in the microwave regime \cite{Kyriienko2016,Royer2018,Iakoupov,Grimsmo2021,ZWang2022}, but to the best of our knowledge no such device has been proposed to work in the optical regime.
+An SPT is a device where a single photon controls the propagation of a weak coherent probe field~\cite{Chang2014}.
+This function is analogous to a classical electronic transistor, which uses a small electrical signal to switch a larger current.
+Originally proposed for an atom coupled to a surface-plasmon mode in a nanowire~\cite{Chang2007}, the realization of an SPT requires a system with a large nonlinearity strongly coupled to individual photons.
+One promising candidate is a cloud of Rydberg atoms, which are strongly nonlinear due to their large van der Waals interaction~\cite{Saffman2010}.
+Rydberg atoms have facilitated rapid progress in quantum optics and computing~\cite{Browaeys2020,Adams2020,Henriet2020}, allowing for the realization of strong photon-photon interactions~\cite{Firstenberg2013,Gorshkov2011} and applications like Wigner crystallization~\cite{Otterbach2013}, quantum gates~\cite{Das2016,Higgins2017,Levine2019,McDonnell2022,Bluvstein2022,Xu2021}, quantum simulation~\cite{Labuhn2016,Bernien2017,Sbroscia2020,Ebadi2021,Semeghini2021,Daley2022}, and quantum optimization~\cite{LeoZ2020,Weggemans2022,Ebadi2022b}.
+Several coherent switches have been realized in Rydberg-based~\cite{Tiarks2014,Gorniaczyk2014,Baur2014,Gorniaczyk2016} and other optical systems~\cite{Chen2013,Tiecke2014,Sun2018,Aghamalyan2019}.
+While these switches promise quantum-level control of light by light, current implementations are limited to pulsed operation, lacking operability in the cw regime necessary for continuous signal transmission and processing applications, such as low-light optical communication.
+While cw SPTs have been explored in the microwave domain~\cite{Kyriienko2016,Li2024b,Royer2018,Grimsmo2021,ZWang2022}, we propose such a device for operation in the optical regime.